A Save the Date is forthcoming for fPET2020!

 fPET2018 abstract book is released, available to download at this link.
 Individual talks are 30 minutes long, inclusive of Questions and Answers

 NEW: Some helpful information to read on our keynote speakers can be found here.

 The 2018 Forum on Philosophy, Engineering and Technology (fPET) will be May 30 - June 1, 2018 at the University of Maryland, College Park, in the greater Washington, DC area, USA.

 The mission of fPET is to encourage reflection on engineering, engineers, and technology; and to build bridges between existing organizations of philosophers, engineers and scholars in related fields.

 On the morning of Wednesday May 30th, before fPET, there will be a mini-workshop, "Re-Imagining the Future of Engineering," hosted by Diane Michelfelder and Neelke Doorn.
 Registration for that is now closed.

-KEYNOTE SPEAKER UPDATE: There will be four fPET 2018 keynote speakers, including:
+KEYNOTE SPEAKERS: There will be four fPET 2018 keynote speakers, including:

 Abstracts (500 words max) are invited for submission in three tracks: